udoprog/udoprog.github.io/_posts/2018-02-19-porting-rust-to-wasm.md

 It does this by hiding implementations of `file_url_segments_to_pathbuf` behind platform-specific gates.
 Obviously there there are no `wasm` implementations for this.

-And alternative here is to use something like [`hyper::Uri`], but that would currently mean pulling in all of hyper and its problematic dependencies.
+An alternative here is to use something like [`hyper::Uri`], but that would currently mean pulling in all of hyper and its problematic dependencies.
 I settled for just adding more indirection and isolating the components that needed HTTP and URLs into their own modules.

 [`hyper::Uri`]: https://docs.rs/hyper/0.11.18/hyper/struct.Uri.html